Toxics in Aquatic Life

 Contaminants in Pacific herring

-The contaminants in Pacific herring indicator currently tracks the concentration of PCBs and PBDEs in the whole bodies of herring.
-The levels of these persistent organic pollutants (POPs) in herring signal not only harmful concentrations in this species, but also the extent of contamination in the pelagic food web.
+The contaminants in Pacific herring indicator tracks the concentration of PCBs and PBDEs in herring whole bodies.
+The levels of these persistent organic pollutants (POPs) in herring signal harmful concentrations in this species, but also the extent of contamination in the pelagic food web.
 POPs threaten the health of herring and other forage fish, the health of the fish, wildlife and humans who consume them, and the overall productivity of the pelagic habitat.

-Contaminant levels in 5 herring stocks from 1999 to 2018.
-Red indicates high contamination, with some herring (5th percentile or greater) exceeding the fish health threshold for that contaminant.
-Green indicates low contamination, with most herring (95th percentile or more) below the threshold for that contaminant.
-Arrows indicate time trends: upward (increasing trend), downward (decreasing trend), or horizontal (no significant trend).
+PCB or PBDE levels in 5 herring stocks from 1999-2020 (2018 for the Cherry Point stock).
+Red indicates high contamination, with herring exceeding both fish health thresholds, yellow indicates moderate contamination, with herring exceeding one fish health effect threshold, and blue indicates low contamination, with most herring (95th percentile or more) below the threshold for that contaminant.
+Upward arrows indicate an increasing trend while downward arrows indicate a decreasing trend.

 Key Vital Sign Indicator Results

-• PCBs in herring are transferred up the food chain to their predators, including Chinook salmon, and ultimately to Southern Resident killer whales (SRKW) who feed on salmon.
-This results in PCBs levels in both SRKW and Chinook salmon high enough to impair their recovery.
+• PCBs and PBDEs in herring are transferred up the food chain to their predators, including Chinook salmon, and ultimately to Southern Resident killer whales (SRKW) who feed on salmon.
+This results in high enough PCB levels in both Chinook salmon and SRKW to negatively impact their recovery.

 Contributing Partners